-1. Feasibility Study for the Nankang-Ilan Highway:
+1. Feasibility Study for the Nankang-Ilan Highway

-The feasibility study for the Nankang-Ilan highway was awarded to a number of consulting firms by the institute of transportation studies, ministry of transportation and communications, in 1987.
-The engineering consulting forms comprised of De Leuw Cather of USA, Geoconsult of Austria, and China Engineering Consultant, Inc. of ROC.
+The feasibility study for the Nankang-Ilan highway was awarded to a number of consulting firms by the Institute of Transportation Studies, Ministry of Transportation and Communications, in 1987.
+The engineering consulting firms comprised of De Leuw Cather of USA, Geoconsult of Austria, and China Engineering Consultant, Inc. of ROC.

-2. Services for Route Evaluation and Selection:
+2. Route Evaluation and Selection

 Result of the feasibility study was submitted to the Executive Yuan for approval.
 Following further geological evaluation and environment impact assessment, a better route was selected from candidate Routes 2 and 3.
-The Nankang-Ilan highway provisional office, taiwan area national expressway engineering bureau, was given the authority to oversee the project.
+The Nankang-Ilan highway provisional office, Taiwan Area National Expressway Engineering Bureau, was given the authority to oversee the project.
 Following a review of the reports, the provisional office submitted a proposal awarding the services to a consortium comprising the domestic engineering consultants Sinotech Engineering Consultants, Inc., and two foreign consulting firms, De Leuw Cather, and Geoconsult.
 The major aim of the services was evaluating the candidate routes, and selection of a route.
 Candidate route 3 was recommended.
 However, with consideration on extension and connecting possibilities, the location of the eastern portal was shifted, and route 2A was chosen as the candidate route.
 This proposal was approved, and the service contract was awarded.

-3. Basic Design Study, Taipei-Ilan Expressway:
+3. Basic Design Study, Taipei-Ilan Expressway

-In 1990, following open competition, the consortium made up of Parsons Brinckerhoff International, Inc (PBI) of USA, Electrowatt Engineering Services Ltd. (EWI) of Switzerland, and Sinotech Engineering Consultants, Inc. (Sinotech) of ROC, won a contract to undertake basic design of the Hsuehshan Tunnel.
-Scope of work included tunnel, ventilation shafts, cross tunnels, portal arrangements, ventilation, illumination, fire fighting, emergency escape and evacuation, communication, monitoring facilities, maintenances, emergency power supply system, as well as study and design on other pertinent necessary functionaries.
+In 1990, following open competition, the consortium made up of Parsons Brinckerhoff International, Inc. (PBI) of USA, Electrowatt Engineering Services, Ltd. (EWI) of Switzerland, and Sinotech Engineering Consultants, Inc. (Sinotech) of ROC, won a contract to undertake basic design of the project Scope of work included tunnel, ventilation shafts, cross tunnels, portal arrangements, ventilation, illumination, fire fighting, emergency escape and evacuation, communication, monitoring facilities, maintenances, emergency power supply system, as well as study and design on other pertinent necessary functionaries for Hsuehshan Tunnel.
 Seeing that for the needs to conduct geological surveying and to serve maintenance and repair requirements during operation of the expressway and the long tunnel, most experts and consulting firms unanimously voiced their recommendation that a pilot tunnel be integrated in the overall design of the Hsuehshan Tunnel.
 They also recommended that the pilot tunnel should be excavated by means of a TBM at an early date.
-In December 1990, basing on results of the Basic Design Study, a call for tender to bid on the TBM was made.
+In December 1990, basing on results of the Basic Design Study, a call for tender to bid was made.
 The contractor shall perform detailed design as he sees fit in accordance with construction requirements.
 In line with international practice, a copy of geological design summary report (GDSR) was furnished as reference to tendering parties

-4. Detailed Design:
+4. Detailed Design

-In 1991 the taiwan area national expressway engineering bureau (TANEEB), ministry of transportation and communications (MOTC) entrusted the detailed design study to Sinotech Engineering Consultants Ltd. Detailed Design Study was based on the basic design study framework, and in accordance with the various tender documents.
-During detailed design Study foreign experts were also invited to act as short term consultants or It can thus be said that the strictness that went into the past four study stages was at least as stringent as American or European practices, if not The four stages of study rendered to the designing and planning of the Hsuehshan Tunnel were conducted following a strict procedure, and were planned by the most experienced consulting firms and experts from the United States or Europe, and were joined by the best consulting firms and expert in the domestic market, it would not be exaggerating if one were to say that the best of east and west congregated and joined forces in working on the Hsuehshan tunnel project.
+In 1991 the Taiwan Area National Expressway Engineering Bureau (TANEEB), Ministry of Transportation and Communications (MOTC) entrusted the detailed design study to Sinotech Engineering Consultants, Ltd. Detailed Design Study was based on the basic design study framework, and in accordance with the various tender documents.
+During detailed design Study foreign experts were also invited to act as short term consultants or advisors.
+It can thus be said that the strictness that went into the past four study stages was at least as stringent as American or European practices, if not more.
+The four stages of study rendered to the designing and planning of the Hsuehshan Tunnel were conducted following a strict procedure, and were planned by the most experienced consulting firms and experts from the United States or Europe, and were joined by the best consulting firms and expert in the domestic market, it would not be exaggerating if one were to say that the best of east and west congregated and joined forces in working on the Hsuehshan tunnel project.